 Music Curriculum: Week One

 A week or so ago, I shared my general plans for music this semester, but I thought I’d try to share what actually happens from week to week with pictures.
-Remember, you’ll find the printables (or links to the games and activities) in the pdf at this post: Free Beginner’s Music Curriculum: Learning Notes, Rhythm, Music Notation and More!
+Remember, you’ll find more information about the games and activities in the PDF at this post: Free Beginner’s Music Curriculum: Learning Notes, Rhythm, Music Notation and More!

 Last week was our first official week of school, so we only spent a short amount of time on music.
 (You know how it is when you’re getting back into the swing of things!)